-You’ve probably heard of Superman, who first showed up in comic books in 1938.
-You may also know the famous words about him: “Faster than a speeding bullet, more powerful than a locomotive, able to leap tall buildings in a single bound.”
-So what does all of that really mean?
-The strength of a locomotive is measured in “horsepower,” where 1 horsepower can move a whopping 33,000 pounds 1 foot forward in 1 minute.
-A train engine can give you about 8,000 horsepower, so Superman is awesomely strong if he can match that.
-Meanwhile, bullets fly more than 1,000 miles an hour, and buildings can be more than 1,000 feet tall.
-Even jumping over a 25-foot-tall house sounds like more than any of us can do!
+You may know the famous words about Superman: “Faster than a speeding bullet, more powerful than a locomotive, able to leap tall buildings in a single bound”… but what does all of that really mean?
+The strength of a locomotive about 8,000 “horsepower,” where 1 horsepower can move a whopping 33,000 pounds 1 foot forward in 1 minute.
+Meanwhile, bullets fly more than 1,000 miles per hour, and buildings can be more than 1,000 feet tall.
+Even jumping over a 25-foot-tall house sounds like quite a leap!

 Wee ones: If Superman could leap over your house and 3 other houses all at once, how many tall buildings did he leap in a single bound?